MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ResumeRehearsingCount** – Count of how many times user clicked on resume rehearsal.

 - **Sessionid** - This is speech frontdoor session id.
-We can use this to debug service logs.
+This is used to debug service logs.

 - **SlideshowViewLoadTime** – Time taken by slideshow to load.